 Secondary Agriculture Education Challenge Grant Program

-- Duke Internal: Interested applicants should contact Paul Noe as early as possible
+- Duke Internal: Interested applicants from within Duke should contact email@example.com as early as possible.

 Applicants for the SPECA must meet all the requirements discussed in this RFA.
 Applications may only be submitted by: (1) public secondary schools, (2) public or private nonprofit junior and community colleges, (3) institutions of higher education, or (4) nonprofit organizations (Attach IRS 501(c)(3) status under R&R ‘Other Project Information’ Field 12 Other Attachments).
 Failure to meet the eligibility criteria by the application deadline may result in exclusion from consideration or, preclude NIFA from making an award.
 For those new to Federal financial assistance, NIFA’s Grants Overview provides highly recommended information about grants and other resources to help understand the Federal awards process.